A general purpose programming language. It is used for:

 (Node Leaf 3 Leaf)

--- a value of type a or nothing
+like in the previous slide-- a value of type a or nothing

 data Maybe a